ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 17:17 [[start:1037370][end:1039960]] So how do we represent all this stuff?
 [[start:1041050][end:1047020]] There are many ways to do this, but this is a particularly simple way.
-[[start:1048350][end:1068370]] It assumes that whatever's in the middle, which is here called C prime is the most general thing that the inputs can give information to and the most general thing that can give information to the outputs.
+[[start:1048350][end:1068370]] It assumes that whatever's in the middle, which is here called C prime, is the most general thing that the inputs can give information to and the most general thing that can give information to the outputs.

-17:49 [[start:1069030][end:1086070]] And most general here has a category theoretic definition so it can be stated in a way that's equivalent across many different specific mathematical forms.
+17:49 [[start:1069030][end:1086070]] And most general here has a category-theoretic definition so it can be stated in a way that's equivalent across many different specific mathematical forms.
-[[start:1086570][end:1095158]] But if you're familiar with neural networks, this will look to you a lot like the skeleton of a variational auto encoder.
+[[start:1086570][end:1095158]] But if you're familiar with neural networks, this will look to you a lot like the skeleton of a variational autoencoder.

 18:15 [[start:1095334][end:1097660]] And that's basically what it is.
 [[start:1098910][end:1121620]] And I don't want to deal with this formalism except to say that it exists and is very convenient, except to say that we can attach this kind of formal diagram as a representation of a QRF to our representation of the boundary between two interacting agents.